-WDNR-GP4-2023 applies to certain wetland activities undertaken as part of recreational development.
+WDNR-GP1-2022 applies to certain wetland activities undertaken as part of a project with a commercial, residential or industrial purpose.

-The following activities are eligible for coverage under WDNR-GP4-2023:
+The following activities are eligible for coverage under WDNR-GP1-2022:

-Discharges affecting up to 10,000 square feet in size or dredged and/or fill material into wetlands if the discharge is for the purpose of building, reconstructing, or maintaining a recreational structure or facility as described herein, in the State of Wisconsin except for proposed tribal activities located on Federal Indian Trust lands.
-Discharges to wetlands are regulated under ss.
-281.36 (3b), (3g), (3m), and (4), Wis.
+WDNR-GP1-2022 applies to certain discharges affecting up to 10,000 square feet in size, of dredged and/or fill material into wetlands if the discharge is for commercial, residential, or industrial purposes, as described herein, in the state of Wisconsin, except for proposed tribal activities located on Federal Indian Trust lands.
+Discharges to wetlands are regulated under sections 281.36 (3b), (3g), (3m), and (4), Wis.
 Stats.